linrunner/tlp-doc/faq/powertop.rst

 frequently occurring problems with certain types of devices.
 For that reason TLP's settings deviate from Powertop's recommendations for a few but important exceptions:

-.. rubric:: Message 'VM writeback timeout'
+.. rubric:: Message *"VM writeback timeout"*

 Powertop insists on a value of 1500 centisecs, whereas TLP's defaults are 1500 on AC and 6000 on battery power.
 If you incline towards Powertop's opinion then